tinygo-org/tinygo/tools/gen-py32-targets/README.md

 ## Machine support status

-All target definitions can be loaded independently of machine-driver support.
-A minimal program currently compiles for 68 of the 87 concrete targets.
-The remaining targets are E407, F001C, F002C, F032, F403, F410, L090, T020, T090,
-and T092 devices whose raw SVD register layouts do not match assumptions in the existing generic PY32 GPIO, RCC, or UART implementations.
-Their definitions are included deliberately so machine support can be added without revisiting target and linker metadata.
+A minimal program compiles for all 87 concrete targets.
+GPIO, RCC, runtime clock setup, and the default serial block are selected according to each SVD's register layout.
+This is compile-time coverage, not hardware validation for every device.
+In particular, PY32F410 SVD interrupt metadata stops before the serial interrupts, so its default USART is configured without receive interrupts rather than assigning an unverified IRQ number.
+The M4 SVDs also do not expose the M0+ `ICSCR.HSI_FS` selector, so the runtime preserves their reset clock configuration.